These comments are about videos from the ASIMO blogg

 This is basically a robot with a latex mask.

-It's amazing how in one video, she can recognise items, like the glass of water and the sandwhich, using her eyes!
+It's amazing how in one video, she can recognize items, like the glass of water and the sandwich, using her eyes!
 And she answers questions and chats.
 She appears to stand on her own but I couldn't find footage of her walking.
 Even Asimo looks a little scared of falling the way he walks.

 Dancing robots